mimigim/Bloom-A-Style-Guide/README.md

 Bloom-A-Style-Guide
 ===================

 Description: The inspiration behind our living style guide is the design and life cycle of a tree.
 A tree represents the concept of one complex organism consisting of many smaller parts.
+A new note.

 Minimum Viable Product Specification
 ====================================